scality/action-artifacts/README.md

 * `name`: The name of the artifacts build you will use.
 Only used with `prolong` and `promote` method.
 * `tag`: The git tag name of the artifacts you are going to promote.
 To be used with `promote` method.
 * `workflow-name`: Name of the workflow file you want to have the Artifacts name.
 To be used with `get` method.
+* `args`: A list of key value pairs to use with the Index method.

 ## Outputs